-Cruise underneath Brunel’s spectacular feat of engineering on a timeless Art Deco-era passenger boat with an open deck for maximum bridge-gawping.
-Hear about the origins of the Floating Harbour and Bristol’s famous Bridge as you float underneath on a 3.5 hour trip (March-November, tide dependent).
+Cruise underneath Clifton Suspension Bridge on a timeless Art Deco-era passenger boat ,with an open deck for maximum bridge-gawping.
+Hear about the origins of the Floating Harbour and Bristol’s most famous bridge as you float underneath on a 3.5 hour trip (March-November, tide dependent).

 All boats have a fully licensed bar, WCs and facilities for playing your own music through the onboard PA system and catering and welcome drinks can be provided by arrangement, so it’s a great option for a special group outing.

 Perched on the edge of the Avon Gorge, just a short walk away from Clifton Suspension Bridge in Bristol, is Clifton Observatory.
 The observatory houses a cafe with rooftop terrace for the ultimate in scenic bridge-gazing drinking spots, as well as a Camera Obscura above and a ‘Giant’s Cave’ 27 metres below.

 The Giant’s Cave* (so-named after mythical Bristol giants Goram and Ghyston who, according to folklore, are said to have created the gorge while fighting over Princess Avona) is reached via a steep, narrow tunnel carved out into the cliffs of the gorge.
 The path opens out onto a yellow balcony half way down the cliff face, to stupendous views of that Clifton Suspension Bridge and the Avon Gorge. *NB Under 4s are not allowed down to the Giant’s Cave.

 You don’t have to go into the observatory for views though at all, right outside there’s a large area of grass where you can soak up those Clifton Suspension Bridge views to your heart’s content.

 3. From Bristol’s Avon Gorge by Hotel du Vin